The Mob Comes for Liz Cheney

 Liz Cheney needed five of her colleagues to stand with her.
 That would have forced her fellow Republican members of the House to have a tallied — yet still secret — vote about booting her from the GOP Leadership team.
 But that didn’t happen this morning.

-Instead, she drew audible boos during an unusually efficient closed-door meeting of House Republicans.
+Instead, she drew audible boos during an unusually efficient closed-door meeting of House Republicans that lasted less than 15 minutes.
 Upon being shouted out of the position once held by her father, she calmly walked down the center aisle of the meeting room and out the doors.
 A smattering of applause met her, although it’s not entirely clear if members of Congress were cheering the fall of one of the most prominent Republican families in the country or thanking her for years of work on behalf of conservative causes, even if all of that suddenly mattered for naught.

 Ultimately, the motives didn’t matter for Cheney, a Wyoming Republican and a member of a family that has yielded a Vice President, Defense Secretary, White House chief of staff and National Endowment for the Humanities chairwoman.
 Cheney dared to buck former President Donald Trump’s bogus claims that he had actually won the election last year.
 In openly rejecting what has come to be known as The Big Lie, Cheney strayed too far from acceptable beliefs within a party still kowtowing to the former President’s base.
 She simply had to go.